pannal/Sub-Zero.bundle-wiki/Developers-Corner.md

 [![GitHub issues](https://img.shields.io/github/issues/pannal/Sub-Zero.bundle.svg?style=flat)](https://github.com/pannal/Sub-Zero.bundle/issues) [![Github All Releases](https://img.shields.io/github/downloads/pannal/Sub-Zero.bundle/total.svg?maxAge=2592000)](https://github.com/pannal/Sub-Zero.bundle/releases)

-If you are a developer, that wants to help/add to Sub-Zero, then please read ahead
+If you are a developer, that wants to help/add to Sub-Zero, then please read ahead, and if you want to help on already open issues, simply click on the issue link above

 ## Installation:
 In order to allow your development to not be overwritten automatically by the Plex Media Server, you should follow the following installation procedure: